 What is the process for learning your risk?

 First, it’s important to know that timing is critical.
 For patients undergoing radiation treatment for their primary tumor, a small sample of the tumor must be taken BEFORE or at the time of surgery.
 This is because radiation can alter the genes in the cancer tissue used to identify your Class and thus skew the test results.
+In addition, the GEP test can only be appropriately used when the diagnosis of primary uveal melanoma has already been established.
+If it is in question, measures should be taken to confirm that the tissue being provided for analysis is uveal melanoma, as this test is for prognosis only and is unable to distinguish between uveal melanoma and other tumors of the eye.
 Before the procedure is performed, your doctor must order a collection kit for the tumor specimen from Castle Biosciences.
 Only a licensed physician or other appropriate healthcare provider can place this order (available in the Health Care Professionals section of this website).

 To collect a sample of your cancer cells, your doctor will place a small needle directly into your tumor.
 This procedure, called a fine needle aspirate biopsy (FNAB), is common in obtaining tumor tissue in many cancers, including uveal melanoma, and literature suggests that complications are rare.
 However, as with any surgical procedure, you should discuss and consider the potential risks with your doctor.